 Congressional, Constitution, and Federal Halls

 The three residence halls on East Campus take their names; Congressional, Constitution, and Federal; from three buildings that once stood on American University's Tenley Campus.
 Tenley Campus is now the home of the University’s Washington College of Law.
 Today’s Constitution, Congressional, and Federal Halls are located on the corner of Nebraska and New Mexico Avenues, steps from Bender Library and the Quad.

-Once complete, East Campus will be home to 590 sophomore students residing in mostly double-rooms, each with ample storage space and bathroom.
-To see a sample floor layout or 3D rendering of a residential room on East Campus, visit our Residence Hall Room Dimensions & Images page.
+East Campus will be home to 590 sophomore students residing in mostly double-rooms, each with ample storage space and bathroom.
+To see a sample floor layout or 3D rendering of a residential room on East Campus, visit our Residence Hall Room Specifications page.